 Related blog post: Breakfast at Chaa Creek, Belize

 The Inn at Chaa Creek/ Macal River Jungle Camp/ Rainforest Medicine Trail/ Natural History Museum/ Butterfly Farm/ Spa There are lots of great places to stay in the area of Belize called "Cayo" (near the city of San Ignacio), but our favorite is Chaa Creek.
 This 345 acre private nature reserve is located next to the Rainforest Medicine Trail where medicines are made from jungle plants.

 There are two lodging options here: The Inn at Chaa Creek and the Macal River Jungle Camp (above).
-Chaa Creek Cottages are very upscale and surrounded by extensive tropical gardens (starting at $165/person for two, lodging only, meals and activities extra.)
+Chaa Creek Cottages are very upscale and surrounded by extensive tropical gardens (starting at $360, and going up to $680/night for two, including breakfast.)

 All room prices include entry to the Rainforest Reserve, the Natural History Centre, Butterfly Farm, and Ruta Maya Trail System.
 Chaa Creek also provides canoe and bike rentals.
 Phone: 011-501-824-2037, email: firstname.lastname@example.org, website: www.chaacreek.com.

 To locate Chaa Creek and all other Belize jungle lodges, see our map section.
 Updated October 2016